Espresso machines make barista-style coffee possible to have at home.

 If you’re looking for a perfect cup of coffee, you can check out our round-up of the best espresso machines, but if you want to know what to look for in a new machine, you’re in the right place.

 Espresso machines can brew a tasty shot of coffee, either for a quick espresso hit or to use in a latte, cappuccino, or Americano, right at home.
-And it doesn't leave you having to shell out a small fortune every time or stand in a line for 20 minutes at a coffee shop.
+And you don't have to shell out a small fortune every time or stand in a line for 20 minutes at a coffee shop.

-Some espresso machines do much more than simply make espresso now too.
-You can find an espresso machine that has an in-built grinder, milk frother, or coffee tamper to make sure you get the best drink possible.
+Some espresso machines do much more than simply make espresso, too.
+You can find an espresso machine that has an in-built grinder, milk frother, or coffee tamper to ensure the best drink possible.

 How much do espresso machines cost?

-At the most basic level, you can get a stovetop espresso maker for about $30.
+At the most basic level, a stovetop espresso maker costs about $30.
 If you want a simple, single-cup, pod-style espresso machine, you might spend between $40 and $150.
 This depends on frothing capabilities, water reservoir size, and other features.

 The most popular espresso machines cost between $150 and $300.
-But if you're really into concentrated coffee, you should consider espresso machines between $450 and $1,200.
-These are capable of producing professional café-quality espresso in your kitchen.
+But if you're into concentrated coffee, you should consider espresso machines between $450 and $1,200.
+These machines can produce professional café-quality espresso in your kitchen.

 What makes a good espresso machine?